 I had a wonderful experience in Pitt Biology and as a part of the Ashman lab.
 I conducted independent research, presented and published said research, and had the chance to do field work in Spain.
 And my model species, the wild strawberry, was absolutely adorable

-Rachel is a Scientist at Codexis, Inc. in California.
+Rachel is a Senior Scientist at Codexis, Inc. in California.

 At the National Aviary, I work as part of a team of trainers and educators working with a range of birds from owls to parrots to penguins.
 In the fall I will be starting graduate school at USF researching pesticide toxicity and its effect on global amphibian decline.
 Pitt inspired my excitement about biology, and gave me the opportunity to pursue original research with world-class faculty.